applicaster/zapp-player-plugin-brightcove/README.md

 For more information about the Zapp Platform visit our [website](http://www.applicaster.com).

 A Player Plugin provides an implementation of a Media Player for playing video items.

-This repository contains the code for the Player Plugin for the Brightcove Native Media Player.

 ## Getting Started